alexenson/ec2-elb-for-beginners/README.md

 If you are on a Mac for example, you will always have a SSH client installed – same with Linux.

-However, we are going to use the EC2 Instance Connect.
+However, we are going to use the EC2 Instance Connect.<br>
 ![1](https://github.com/user-attachments/assets/686c3aa2-c6b0-4785-aaba-27ad602dcdaf)